How to Make Smoked Brisket: An Easy Guide

 You have to be a seasoned pro to make your own smoked brisket, right?
 Making barbeque at home can seem intimidating or even impossible, but it’s not.
 Just call on the experts at Omaha Steaks — we’ll teach you exactly how to make a smoked brisket.

 There are years and years of barbeque smoking here at Omaha Steaks, and now we’re bringing that big flavor to our friends, family, and customers.
-Our barbeque section has the best in competition-ready and backyard-friendly cuts of beef and pork, expertly mixed barbeque rubs, and necessary accessories.
-We’re the sponsors of the Nebraska BBQ Championship, one of the largest Kansas City Barbecue Society sanctioned competitions in the country.
-And we just plain ole love smoked meat.
+Our ready to smoke section has the best in competition-ready and backyard-friendly cuts of beef and pork, expertly mixed barbeque rubs, and necessary accessories.

 OK, so how to smoke a brisket?
 This is the big one, the main event at most barbeques, and the meat that new cooks most often ask questions about.
 Using an aged Omaha Steaks Beef Brisket trimmed by our butchers and an Omaha Steaks rub, here’s how we do it in six easy-to-follow steps.